open-traffic-generator/otg-examples/clab/rtbh/README.md

 ## Prepare a `gosnappi` container image

 Run the following only once, to build a container image where `go test` command would execute.
 This step will pre-load all the Go modules needed by the test into the local `gosnappi` image.
-Note, this step is optional, if you have Golang installed on the Linux host and can run `go test` locally on it.

 ```Shell
 sudo docker build -t gosnappi:local .